 For club management professionals, experience is essential — but recognized professional credibility is what sets leaders apart.

 That’s the role of the Certified Club Manager (CCM) designation through the Club Management Association of Canada.
-The CCM is the highest professional certification available to club managers in Canada and is recognized internationally through its connection to the Club Management Association of America.
+The CCM is the highest professional certification available to club management professionals in Canada and is recognized internationally through its connection to the Club Management Association of America.

 Earning your CCM is more than completing courses.
 It’s a structured professional journey that validates your knowledge, leadership ability, and commitment to excellence in club management.

-The program was originally developed in the United States in 1965 and adopted in Canada around 2000.
+The program was originally developed in the United States in 1965 and adopted in Canada in 2004.
 Today, the CCM is considered the hallmark of professionalism in the club industry.

 When members, boards, and employers see “CCM” after your name, it signals: